brgmnn/audio-transcoder/README.md

 Very simple, with `$1` containing the source file and `$2` containing the output file.
 This script encodes `$1` using the vorbis encoder at q=5 and places the output in `$2`.
 You will need vorbis-tools installed to use this default script.
+If you are not sure about how your script file should look like, there are several example scripts provided in the `encoders` folder.

+Next modify `settings.json` to set the source file extension and target file extension.
+If you want to transcode _.wav_ files to _.mp3_'s then edit `settings.json` to look like:

+	{"default_exts": [".wav", ".mp3"]}

+The source extension is the first item in the list and the target extension is the second.

+Finally run the Audio Transcoder with:

+	./atran.py run *source_folder* *output_folder*

+That's it!
+As the transcoder runs it will print out the files it has finished.

 ## Examples ##